adajel/supplementary-code-accurate-numerical-simulation/model_zeroflow_BE/README.md

     - Edit file to specify path for results (data) and figures.

-    - Generates table with values for wave speed (table_wavespeed.txt), width of wave (table_wavewidth.txt), duration of wave (table_duration.txt) and plots of neuronal potential (*.png).
+    - Output: generates table with values for wave speed (table_wavespeed.txt), width of wave (table_wavewidth.txt), duration of wave (table_duration.txt) and plots of neuronal potential (*.png).